 The US Congress created the National Recreational Trails Program (RTP) in the Intermodal Surface Transportation Efficiency Act of 1991.
-The Program was then reauthorized in 1998 under the Transportation Equity Act for the 21st Century (TEA-21); in 2005 under the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for All Users (SAFETEA-LU); in 2012 under Moving Ahead for Progress in the 21st Century Act (MAP-21); and most recently, under the 2016 bill, Fixing America's Surface Transportation (FAST) Act.
+The Program was then reauthorized in 1998 under the Transportation Equity Act for the 21st Century (TEA-21); in 2005 under the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for All Users (SAFETEA-LU); in 2012 under Moving Ahead for Progress in the 21st Century Act (MAP-21); in 2016 under the Fixing America's Surface Transportation (FAST) Act; and in 2021 with the Infrastructure Investment and Jobs Act (Pub.
+L. No. 117-58).
 The RTP provides Federal funds to States to develop and maintain land and water-based recreational trails and trail-related facilities for motorized and non-motorized recreational trail uses.
-Some of these uses include pedestrian uses (hiking, running, wheelchair use), road/mountain biking, equestrian, cross-country skiing, snowmobiling, off-road motorcycling, off-highway vehicle riding, paddle sports, personal watercraft, and motorized boats.
+Some of these uses include pedestrian uses (hiking, running, wheelchair use), road/mountain biking, equestrian, crosscountry skiing, snowmobiling, off-road motorcycling, off-highway vehicle riding, paddle sports, personal watercraft, and motorized boats.

-The Maryland Department of Transportation State Highway Administration (MDOT SHA) encourages non-profit organizations and government agencies to utilize the RTP to fund land and water-based trail-related projects.
+The Maryland Department of Transportation State Highway Administration (MDOT SHA) encourages non-profit organizations and government agencies to utilize the RTP to fund land and water-based recreational trail-related projects.
 This manual has been developed to provide a broad overview of project reporting and financial management requirements.
 Minor adjustments and refinements may be made to address specific project needs.
 For questions, please contact the RTP Manager, Cheryl Ladota at 410-545-8552 or cladota@mdot.maryland.gov.